huggingface/blog/paligemma2.md

 ## Conclusion

-The new PaliGemma 2 release is even more exciting than the previous one with various sizes fitting everyone’s needs.
-We are looking forward to see what the community is going to build off of the even more powerful PaliGemma 2 pre-trained models.
+The new PaliGemma 2 release is even more exciting than the previous one, with various sizes fitting everyone’s needs and stronger pre-trained models.
+We are looking forward to seeing what the community will build!

 We thank Google team for releasing this amazing model family.
 Big thanks to [Pablo Montalvo](https://huggingface.co/Molbap) for integrating the model to transformers.